 Make sure to check for various videos not just one, as the number of views may depend on the type of content.

-For example, Alix Earle, host of the podcast Hot Mess where she shares insights into her life, also features interview segments that can drive viewership depending on the guest.
+Alix Earle, host of the podcast Hot Mess where she shares insights into her life, also features interview segments that can drive viewership depending on the guest.
 With over 250K subscribers, most of her videos consistently garner around 100K views, showcasing strong audience engagement.

 Recently an interview with Brianna Chickenfry reached 490K, however, this is considered normal as Brianna is also an influencer with 2 million of followers on TikTok.

-If an influencer's subscriber count shows erratic growth without any clear reason, it could be a sign they’ve purchased followers.
+If an influencer's subscriber count shows erratic growth without any clear reason, it could be a sign they’ve purchased subscribers.
 Sudden subscriber spikes are usually linked to viral content—if a video reaches millions of viewers and drives a surge in subscriptions, that’s typically normal.

 However, if their audience grows unexpectedly and without any visible cause, it’s likely unnatural.
 To better understand follower growth, audience analytics can be incredibly helpful.